Testosterone and Fat Loss: Does Testosterone Help You Lose Weight? - Balance My Hormones TRT in the UK

 Take Hormone Quiz

-When you are deficient in testosterone, your muscle mass reduces, and muscles start accumulating more fats.
-Some researchers also believe that reduction in muscle mass is one of the main reasons why men gain weight.
+When you are deficient in testosterone, your muscle mass reduces, and muscles start accumulating more fat.
+Some researchers also believe that a reduction in muscle mass is one of the main reasons why men gain weight.

 The exact reason behind this connection between obesity and low testosterone is not known.
-But some experts believe it might be due to the higher levels of an enzyme called aromatase in obese men.
+But some experts believe it might be due to the higher levels of aromatase enzyme in obese men.

 Belly fats produce this enzyme excessively.
 It transforms testosterone into estrogen, which is a female sex hormone.
-This might be the reason why obese men have more estrogen in the blood.
+This might be the reason why obese men have more estrogen in their blood.

 In short, we can say that belly fats suppress the synthesis of testosterone.